billbuchanan/csn09112/week03_ns/labs/README.md

 # Lab 2: Creating Secure Architectures

 ## Aim
-The aim of this lab is to assess a secure architecture, and will continue with your network architecture and run tests to discover and probe servers.
+The aim of this lab is to assess a secure architecture, and we will continue with your network architecture and run tests to discover and probe servers.
 Some key tools we will use are telnet/ssh, nmap, Metasploit, Hydra and Wireshark.
 Our targets include Windows 7 (DMZ), Ubuntu (Private) and Metasploitable (DMZ).

 ## Activities